If you have private medical insurance (PMI) but are not sure where to start, take a look through our guide below.

 - Ability to choose when to be seen and treated

-- Using your private medical insurance helps take the pressure of the NHS whilst offering you peace of mind.
+Using your private medical insurance helps take the pressure off the NHS whilst offering you peace of mind.

 By paying an insurance company a regular amount, known as a premium, this prepares you for unexpected healthcare costs in the future.
 Insurance is designed to cover the costs surrounding unexpected illnesses, including most costs for private treatment.